djvaron/djvaron.github.io/research.md

 ### Observing methane from geostationary orbit

-We used NOAA's Geostationary Operational Environmental Satellites (GOES) to monitor the 5-minute evolution of a large methane release from a natural gas pipeline in Mexico.
-Check out <a href="https://eartharxiv.org/repository/view/5600/" target="_blank">our preprint</a> for the full story.
+We used NOAA's Geostationary Operational Environmental Satellites (GOES) to monitor the 5-minute evolution of extreme methane releases from oil and gas infrastructure in Mexico and the US.
+Check out <a href="https://www.pnas.org/doi/10.1073/pnas.2310797120" target="_blank">our paper</a> for the full story.

 ![daniel varon methane GOES satellite harvard plume goesthumb](../images/goes-thumb.png){:height="250px" width="250px"}